pykeen/pykeen/docs/source/tutorial/checkpoints.rst

 Now you can simply resume the pipeline with the same code as above:

 >>> pipeline_result = pipeline(
-...     training=train,
+...     training=training,
-...     validation=val,
+...     validation=validation,
-...     testing=test,
+...     testing=testing,
 ...     model='TransE',
 ...     optimizer='Adam',
 ...     training_kwargs=dict(